Skip to main content

 Photo by: VisitBritain/Paulo Del Valle

-Woman walking up staircase under geometric glass ceiling
+Woman walking up a wide staircase under a geometric glass ceiling

 • London, England